-- · Interest Rate Risk: - The Internal Model incorporates non-parallel shocks to the curve instead of only two parallel shocks used in the Standard Formula - The Internal Model allows for shocking negative interest rates, whereas the Standard Formula does not - In the Internal Model, first, the shock is applied to the interest rates and then the resulting rates are extrapolated to the Ultimate Forward rate.
-Under the Standard Formula the interest rates are first extrapolated to the Ultimate Forward rate and afterwards the shock is applied

-· Equity Risk:

-· Level of shocks differs mainly because of the higher granularity in the Internal Model and calibration to the equity portfolio of NN Leven

-· Credit Spread Risk:

-- Shocks in the Internal Model apply to all fixed income assets, whereas the Standard Formula does not apply shocks to the government bonds issued by members of the European Union in their own currency - In the Internal Model mortgages are treated under Credit Spread Risk, whereas in the Standard Formula these are shocked as part of Counterparty Default Risk - In contrast to the Standard Formula, the Internal Model recognises that volatility of credit spreads on our assets is mitigated by the illiquid nature of the liabilities through the Aligned Reference Portfolio (ARP) approach

-· Real Estate Risk:

-Shock applied in the Standard Formula is calibrated to historical prices observed in the UK property market which is less representative for NN Leven's portfolio, while the shocks in the Internal Model are calibrated to historical prices observed in the property markets according to actual exposures of NN Leven

-· Counterparty Default Risk:

-- Counterparty Default Risk module in the Standard Formula includes shocks applied to mortgage exposure, which are included under the Credit Spread module in the Internal Model - Diversification within the Market Risk module: - Risk aggregation within the Internal Model is performed on different level than in Standard Formula.
-Internal Model captures the dependency between risk drivers, while Standard Formula correlates losses

-• Life Risk:

-- The Standard Formula for longevity risk assumes an instantaneous 20% reduction of the Best Estimate mortality rates.
-There is differentiation to age and projection horizon.
-In our PIM SCR Trend Uncertainty scenario, the modelled uncertainty is age dependent and the shocked mortality rates gradually deviate (over time) from the expected values - The Standard Formula treats liabilities that are exposed to mortality resp. longevity risk separately.
-Our PIM SCR Trend Uncertainty shock is based on a longevity stress scenario that is applied to all insurance liabilities - Longevity risk comprises two separate elements: [1] the uncertainty related to the future general population mortality and [2] the uncertainty that originates from the insurance specific mortality (relative to the general population mortality).
-The Standard Formulas for mortality resp. longevity risk combine both components in one stress.
-In our PIM, these two sub-risk types are modelled separately.
-Our PIM SCR Trend Uncertainty relates to the uncertainty in the national population mortality, whereas PIM SCR Level Uncertainty covers the risk related to the portfolio specific experience mortality

-Capital requirements for operational risk are calculated in NN Leven based on the Standard Formula, and added to the combined BSCR.
-Next, loss absorption effects from technical provisions and taxes are included.
+- Interest Rate Risk: - The Internal Model incorporates non-parallel shocks to the curve instead of only two parallel shocks used in the Standard Formula. - The Internal Model takes into account the change of the risk margin in the interest rate shock scenarios, whereas the Standard Formula calculation assumes that the amount of risk margin does not change in the shock scenarios - The Internal Model allows for shocking negative interest rates, whereas the Standard Formula does not. - In the Internal Model, firstly a shock is applied to the interest rates before extrapolating to the Ultimate Forward rate.
+Under the Standard Formula this occurs exactly the other way around where the interest rates are first extrapolated to the Ultimate Forward rate before a shock is applied - · Equity Risk: - The level of shocks differ mainly because of the higher granularity in the Internal Model and calibration to the equity portfolio of NN Leven. - · Credit Spread Risk: - Shocks in the Internal Model apply to all fixed income assets, whereas the Standard Formula does not apply shocks to the government bonds issued by members of the European Union in their own currency. - In the Internal Model mortgage exposure is treated under the Credit Spread Risk module, whereas in the Standard Formula these are treated under the Counterparty Default Risk module. - In contrast to the Standard Formula, the Internal Model recognises that volatility of credit spreads on our assets is mitigated by the illiquid nature of the liabilities through the use of the Aligned Reference Portfolio (ARP) approach. - · Real Estate Risk - Shocks applied in the Standard Formula are calibrated to historical prices observed in the UK property market which are less representative for NN Leven's portfolio; shocks in the Internal Model are calibrated to historical prices observed in the property markets according to actual exposures of NN Leven. - Counterparty Default Risk: - In the Internal Model mortgage exposure is treated under the Credit Spread Risk module, whereas in the Standard Formula these are treated under the Counterparty Default Risk module. - Diversification within the Market Risk module: - Risk aggregation within the Internal Model is done on a different level than within the Standard Formula.
+The Internal Model captures the dependency between risk drivers, while Standard Formula correlates between losses. - Life Risk: - The SF model treats liabilities exposed to mortality and longevity risk separately.
+For longevity risk, the SF model assumes an instantaneous 20% reduction of the Best Estimate mortality rates across all ages and for both genders.
+The SF assumes an instantaneous 15% increase of the Best Estimate mortality rates across all ages and for both genders for mortality risk.
+The SF does not differentiate between the uncertainty of the current mortality rates and the future improvement rates. - For PIM, the life risk (excl. volatility and calamity) is comprised of two separate elements: [1] the uncertainty related to the future mortality improvement rates [2] the uncertainty that originates from the current portfolio mortality level of the portfolio.
+The shocks are age and gender-specific for both components and calibrated on the European and portfolio data.
+For the first component, the (longevity) shock is unique across all portfolios.
+For the second component, the shock is portfolio-specific (either mortality or longevity depending on the portfolio).

-The table below shows the results for the steps described above.
+The table below shows a breakdown of the SCR under the Internal Model in 2021 Q4: